Dillon-mac/django-to-do-list/README.md

-# To-Do List Django App
+# Django To-Do List Application

-## Description
-This is a simple To-Do List application built with Django.
-Users can add tasks and mark them as complete.
+This is a Django-based web application for managing to-do lists.
+Users can add tasks, categorize them by day of the week, and clear all tasks to start a new week.

+## Features

+- Add tasks with titles, descriptions, and assigned days.
+- View tasks grouped by day.
+- Mark tasks as completed.
+- Clear all tasks to start a new week.

 ## Requirements
 - Python 3.12.4